Accounting | Law | Marketing & Public Relations | Media | Legends

 A two-time Emmy winner and a member of the Georgia Radio Hall of Fame, Ryan Cameron was the longtime host of Atlanta’s top morning radio show on V103.
-He’s the afternoon-drive host on WAMJ Majic 107.5/97.5 and a partner at the branding firm Rakanter.
+He’s a host on WAMJ Majic 107.5/97.5 and a partner at the branding firm Rakanter.
 Cameron was the first African American announcer in the history of the Atlanta Hawks.
 In 2002, he launched the Ryan Cameron Foundation Leadership Academy, which provides opportunities for rising high school students.

 Education: University of West Georgia